Medically reviewed by The Dermatologists and written by Dr. Alexander Börve

 - Moles that are acquired later in childhood or adult life often follow sun exposure.

-Intradermal nevi is usually flesh-colored, but can also appear to be slightly brown.
+Intradermal nevi are usually flesh-colored, but can also appear to be slightly brown.
 It may also contain brown flecks or small dilated blood vessels.
 It can appear anywhere on the skin, especially on the face, head, scalp, neck, trunk or extremities, and often has a smooth surface.

 These small lesions (5mm-1cm) elevate from the surface of the skin.
 They are presented in rounded, dome-shaped, pedunculated or warty appearance, and are also associated with hair growth.
 They are well-defined and have a soft, rubbery texture.

 In addition, as we age, our moles can migrate down through layers of skin.
 They become less active and produce less pigment, as they go deeper in the skin.
-This is why pre-existing moles lose color, turning into intradermal nevi.

 What can I do?